creatorsgarten/bangkok-opensource/README.md

 This is an open-source hackathon, so the organizing process will also be completely open!
 We aim to make our organizing and planning assets open-source.

-# Co-organizing contributors, communities and partners
+# Our contributors, communities and partners

 This hackathon is co-organized in collaboration with the following contributors, communities and partners.